 - Message from Special Master Rupa Bhattacharyya

 - Questions and Answers specific to the Permanent Authorization

-As directed by the regulations, the listing of claimants includes the names of those who have filed a death claim along with the deceased individual's name.
+As directed by the regulations, the listing of claimants and deceased individuals includes the names of those who have either filed a claim for a deceased individual or amended a personal injury claim to notify the VCF that the victim is deceased.
+The listing includes the claimant's name along with the deceased individual's name.

 The security of all personally identifiable information is of paramount importance to everyone within the September 11th Victim Compensation Fund.
 We implement various measures to protect the security and confidentiality of personally identifiable information.
 Such measures include access controls designed to limit access to personally identifiable information to the extent necessary to accomplish our mission.
 We also employ various security technologies to protect personally identifiable information stored on our systems.
 We test our security measures periodically to ensure that they remain operational.